 Sustainable building is often seen as just energy-efficient and environmentally friendly construction – but sustainability aims much further and affects many other areas as well.
+Special attention is paid to the sustainable construction of schools, school extensions or school refurbishments from grammar schools to vocational school buildings.

 Responsible Engineering plays a important Role in Sustainable School Buildings